stsewd/stsewd.github.io/pages/about.rst

 Always trying to learn new things, and `artist occasionally <https://stsewd.deviantart.com/gallery/>`__.

+Currently writting bugs at `Read the Docs <https://readthedocs.org>`__, and helping in computer security audits.
+I'm open for consulting about software development.

 I also help to organize events in my local `Python community <https://python.ec/>`__.

 Languages